-I’m referring to the Schumann resonance (SR), which consists of naturally occurring, extremely low frequency (ELF) electromagnetic waves that inhabit the space above the Earth and below the ionosphere.
-It sounds trippy, but this is a real thing.
-Discovered–or more accurately, mathematically predicted–by Winfried Otto Schumann in 1952, SR is sustained by the energy created by the 2000 or so thunderstorms that produce about 50 flashes of lightning around the planet every second.
+Discovered, or more accurately, mathematically predicted, by Winfried Otto Schumann in 1952, SR is sustained by the energy created by the 2000 or so thunderstorms that produce about 50 flashes of lightning around the planet every second.

 Obviously, our survival is dependent on the Earth’s atmosphere for oxygen and its terrestrial bounty of food and water.
-But ever more evidence is suggesting that we also require a steady diet of geomagnetic resonances to maintain optimal health, and the Schumann resonance in particular.
+But ever more evidence shows something surprising.
+Namely, that we also require a steady diet of geomagnetic resonances to maintain optimal health.
+And the Schumann Resonance in particular.

 Upon discovering that the fundamental Schumann frequency of 7.83Hz is very close to that of human alpha wave rhythms, Schumann’s doctoral student Herbert Konig was one of the first modern researchers to associate SR with human bioactivity.

 Isochronic tones are regular beats of a single tone used for brainwave training.
 They differ from monaural beats, which are constant sine wave pulses rather than entirely separate pulses of a single tone.
-As the contrast between noise and silence is more pronounced than the constant pulses of monaural beats, the stimulus is stronger and has a greater effect on brain entrainment.
+As the contrast between noise and silence is more pronounced than the constant pulses of monaural beats, the stimulus is stronger.
+This has a greater effect on brain entrainment.

 Since alpha waves closely resemble the fundamental SR frequency, the thinking is that by intentionally generating them (through the aforementioned methods), the two frequencies combine, thus increasing the strength of our own alpha waves.

-Shouldn’t this in turn make us feel better and refreshed and in tune with the planet, like a form of environmental synchronization?
-Indeed, theories abound that since we (indeed, all Earth creatures) evolved in the figurative embrace of SR, somehow we must have incorporated it into our brainwaves, much in the way that animal blood plasma is chemically similar to seawater, since animals evolved in it.
+Shouldn’t this in turn make us feel better and refreshed and in tune with the planet?
+Like a form of environmental synchronization?
+Indeed, theories abound.
+Since we (and all Earth creatures) evolved in the figurative embrace of SR, somehow we must have incorporated it into our brainwaves.
+Much in the way that animal blood plasma is chemically similar to seawater, since animals evolved in it.

-Following from this: If humans are basically in tune with Earth’s natural electromagnetic frequencies, it stands to reason that disruptions of these frequencies from sources such as mobile phone masts, 5G frequencies and microwaves may affect human health.
+So if humans are basically in tune with Earth’s natural electromagnetic frequencies, it stands to reason that disruptions of these frequencies from sources such as mobile phone masts, 5G frequencies and microwaves would negatively impact human health.

 Circadian Rhythms and the Schumann Resonance

-Scientist Rutger Wever researched the circadian rhythms of human beings (our ‘internal clock’), and how humans behave when placed in an environment in which they have no external time cues and are free to choose their own sleep/wake and light/dark schedules.
+Scientist Rutger Wever researched the circadian rhythms of human beings (our ‘internal clock’).
+He wanted to know how humans behave when placed in an environment in which they have no external time cues and are free to choose their own sleep/wake and light/dark schedules.

-Working with fellow German researcher Jurgen Aschoff, Wever created an underground bunker to use as a laboratory in which human subjects could be shielded from any external time cues, including variations in light, temperature, electromagnetic fields – and the Schumann Resonance.
+Working with fellow German researcher Jurgen Aschoff, Wever created an underground bunker to use as a laboratory in which human subjects could be shielded from any external time cues.
+These included: variations in light, temperature, electromagnetic fields, and the Schumann Resonance.
 Between 1964 and 1989, this bunker was used to conduct 418 studies on 447 human volunteers.

-One of the key findings of these experiments was that when free to self-select their schedules, humans ran on an approximately 25-h day, and chose to go to bed at a much later circadian phase, resulting in a lengthening of the sleep/wake cycle period due to the delaying effects of light exposure at these nighttime circadian phases.
+One of the key findings of these experiments was this.
+When free to self-select their schedules, humans ran on an approximately 25 hour day.
+They chose to go to bed at a much later circadian phase.
+This resulted in a lengthening of the sleep/wake cycle period.
+That was due to the delaying effects of light exposure at these nighttime circadian phases.

-Another seminal finding that came out of the Andechs bunker experiments was the discovery that human sleep/wake cycles could desynchronize from the circadian rhythm of core body temperature, a phenomenon known as ‘Spontaneous Internal Desynchrony‘.
+Another seminal finding that came out of the Andechs bunker experiments was the discovery that human sleep/wake cycles could desynchronise from the circadian rhythm of core body temperature, a phenomenon known as ‘Spontaneous Internal Desynchrony‘.
 Endocrine function, thyroid function, depression and other affective disorders manifested in the bunker subjects.
-However, when a machine that resonates at 7.83Hz was placed in the bunker, the subjects found that their malaise and illnesses disappeared or were alleviated.
+However, when a machine that resonates at 7.83Hz (SR) was placed in the bunker, the subjects found that their malaise and illnesses were alleviated.

 Bees, Pollination and SR

-Scientists also state that animals that migrate, from birds to whales, could be affected by even small changes in the Schumann Resonance.
+Ever wonder why birds have been dropping from the sky?
+Or why more whales are being beached?
+Scientists also state that all animals that migrate could be affected by even small changes in the Schumann Resonance.

-Assuming our brains are sensitive to Schumann resonance signals, and that these signals have remained at consistent frequencies over evolutionary time, it’s fairly safe to accept the possibility (as Hainsworth and others have) that our central nervous system has evolved to rely on them to synchronize internal biorhythms.
+Assuming our brains are sensitive to Schumann Resonance signals, and that these signals have remained at consistent frequencies over evolutionary time, it’s fairly safe to accept the possibility (as Hainsworth and others have) that our central nervous system has evolved to rely on them to synchronise our internal biorhythms.

-But research on electromagnetic energy’s effects on human wellness offers more clarity.
-Since Hainsworth’s work three decades ago, multiple studies (such as this one and this one) have strengthened links between SR and other geomagnetic resonances and human health, cognitive function, emotions and behavior.
+Since Hainsworth’s work three decades ago, multiple studies (such as this one and this one) have strengthened links between the SR and other geomagnetic resonances and human health, cognitive function, emotions and behaviour.

 We Are Human Antennas

-Whatever the true nature of the relationship between SR and other ELF electromagnetic waves and human health, the best way to enhance our understanding of it may be through the kind of multidisciplinary approach that’s required to study interconnectedness.
-The study of interconnectivity is still in its infancy, not yet accepted by the mainstream scientific community.
-But it incorporates such disciplines as geosciences, astrophysics and human and animal studies.
+Whatever the true nature of the relationship between the SR and other ELF electromagnetic waves and human health, the best way to enhance our understanding of it may be through the kind of multidisciplinary approach that’s required to study interconnectedness.
+The study of interconnectivity is still in its infancy.
+It incorporates such disciplines as geosciences, astrophysics and human and animal studies.

 How To Optimise Your Exposure

-1. Minimize the amount of electro-smog to which you’re exposed by turning of wifi routers at night, keeping your phone and laptop as far away from your body as possible, and ditching microwave ovens.
+1. Minimise the amount of electrosmog to which you’re exposed.
+Turn off wifi routers at night, keep your phone and laptop as far away from your body as possible, and ditch microwave ovens.